raspberrypilearning/temperature-log/worksheet.md

 Try another shell script using the Raspberry Pi for temperature measurements in intervals of 5 minutes.

-The following example script can be used to take a temperature measurement every 10 seconds for 5 minutes and then shut down, while also printing out information about the measurements:
+The example script below can be used to take a temperature measurement every 10 seconds for 5 minutes and then shut down, while also printing out information about the measurements:

 ```bash
 #!/bin/bash